shuhaowu/runefoil/README.md

   download server as opposed to the source repo directly.
   - Since runefoil compiles the code from source, this breach will not affect runefoil.
-- A breach will likely be the result of a significant effort, with only a short amount of time before it is noticed by someone.
-This means that:
+- ~~A breach will likely be the result of a significant effort, with only a short amount of time before it is noticed by someone.
+This means that:~~
+  - *This is not likely to be noticed if it is in the closed source Runelite*.
   - Any malicious code will likely not target Runefoil, given that it will have essentially 0 users.
   - Any malicious code will be noticed before an update even occurs locally.